Science

 Jason C. Leppi

-Our ecologists and cartographers—based in Alaska, Colorado, Montana, California, Washington and Maine—are experts in forest ecology, wildland fire science, conservation biology, climate change analysis, cartography, animal behavior, freshwater ecology, wildlife migration and more.
+Our ecologists and cartographers—located from Alaska to Maine—are experts in forest ecology, wildland fire, landscape and conservation biology, climate change, cartography, animal movement, freshwater ecology, wildlife biology, and more.
 We collaborate with partners at universities, land-management agencies and other conservation groups on local and national research projects across the U.S.

 Meet our team